NDaria-Cyber/SOC-Analyst-Portfolio/README.md

 ## 🖼 About me

 I am an aspiring 17-year-old cybersecurity L1 SOC Analyst.
-My cybersecurity journey  started four months ago, from learning the basics of a 'Three way-handshake' to analyzing real-time malware behaviour and reporting active C2 infrastructure, and building a SOC home lab focused on post-compromise detection using Wazuh and Sysmon.
+My cybersecurity journey had started four months ago, from learning the basics of a 'Three way-handshake' to analyzing real-time malware behaviour, reporting active C2 infrastructure, and building a SOC home lab focused on post-compromise detection using Wazuh and Sysmon.
 I am eager to join  a SOC team as a Tier 1 Analyst, where I can apply my hands-on experience and skills in threat hunting, incident response and forensic analysis to solve complex security challenges.

 # 👩‍💻  Featured SOC Project